-1. The Particulate Nature of Matter Core Describe the states of matter and explain their interconversion in terms of the kinetic particle theory Describe and explain diffusion Describe evidence for the movement of particles in gases and liquids (a treatment of Brownian motion is not required) Describe dependence of rate of diffusion on molecular mass (treated qualitatively) 2.
-Experimental Techniques 2.1 Measurement Core Name appropriate apparatus for the measurement of time, temperature, mass, and volume, including burets, droppers, and graduated cylinders 2.2 (a) Criteria of Purity Core Describe paper chromatography Interpret simple chromatograms Identify substances and assess their purity from melting point and boiling point information Understand the importance of purity in substances in everyday life, e.g., foodstuffs and drugs Supplement Interpret simple chromatograms, including the use of R_f values Outline how chromatography techniques can be applied to colorless substances by exposing chromatograms to substances called locating agents (knowledge of specific locating agents is not required)
+1. The particulate nature of matter

+- Describe the states of matter and explain their interconversion in terms of the kinetic particle theory - Describe and explain diffusion - Describe evidence for the movement of particles in gases and liquids (a treatment of Brownian motion is not required)

+Describe dependence of rate of diffusion on molecular mass (treated qualitatively)

+2. Experimental techniques

+2.1 Measurement

+Name appropriate apparatus for the measurement of time, temperature, mass and volume, including burettes, pipettes and measuring cylinders

+2.2 (a) Criteria of purity

+- Describe paper chromatography - Interpret simple chromatograms - Identify substances and assess their purity from melting point and boiling point information - Understand the importance of purity in substances in everyday life, e.g. foodstuffs and drugs

+- Interpret simple chromatograms, including the use of R_f values - Outline how chromatography techniques can be applied to colourless substances by exposing chromatograms to substances called locating agents (knowledge of specific locating agents is not required)

-2.2 (b) Methods of Purification
+2.2 (b) Methods of purification

-- Describe methods of purification by the use of a suitable solvent, filtration, crystallization, distillation (including use of fractionating column).
+- Describe methods of purification by the use of a suitable solvent, filtration, crystallisation, distillation (including use of fractionating column).
 (Refer to the fractional distillation of crude oil in section 14.2 and products of fermentation in section 14.6.) - Suggest suitable purification techniques, given information about the substances involved

-3. Atoms, Elements, and Compounds
+3. Atoms, elements and compounds

-3.1 Atomic Structure and the Periodic Table
+3.1 Atomic structure and the Periodic Table

-- State the relative charges and approximate relative masses of protons, neutrons, and electrons - Define proton number and nucleon number (mass number) - Use proton number and the simple structure of atoms to explain the basis of the Periodic Table (see section 9), with special reference to the elements of proton number 1 to 20 - Define isotopes - State the two types of isotopes as being radioactive and nonradioactive - State one medical and one industrial use of radioactive isotopes - Describe the build-up of electrons in "shells" and understand the significance of the noble gas electronic structures and of valency electrons (the ideas of the distribution of electrons in s and p orbitals and in d block elements are not required.)
-(Note: a copy of the Periodic Table, as shown in the Appendix, will be available in Papers 1, 2, and 3)
+- State the relative charges and approximate relative masses of protons, neutrons and electrons - Define proton number and nucleon number - Use proton number and the simple structure of atoms to explain the basis of the Periodic Table (see section 9), with special reference to the elements of proton number 1 to 20 - Define isotopes - State the two types of isotopes as being radioactive and non-radioactive - State one medical and one industrial use of radioactive isotopes - Describe the build-up of electrons in 'shells' and understand the significance of the noble gas electronic structures and of valency electrons (the ideas of the distribution of electrons in s and p orbitals and in d block elements are not required.)
+(Note: a copy of the Periodic Table, as shown in the Appendix, will be available in Papers 1, 2 and 3)

-3.2 Bonding: The Structure of Matter
+3.2 Bonding: the structure of matter

-- Describe the differences between elements, mixtures, and compounds, and between metals and nonmetals - Describe an alloy, such as brass, as a mixture of a metal with other elements
+- Describe the differences between elements, mixtures and compounds, and between metals and non-metals - Describe an alloy, such as brass, as a mixture of a metal with other elements